ncomendant/math_util/README.md

 # Rust Order of Operations Parser
-A library for evaluating mathematical expressions using order of operations.
+A rust library for evaluating numerical expressions using order of operations.